The Density Mark type brings a new kind of heatmap to Tableau

 There are countless real-world applications for heatmaps.
 In this post, we’ll explore a few common use cases.

 Mapping latitude and longitude: Comparing 311 calls in New Orleans

 It is common practice for municipal governments to share thematic data about events, incidents, and operational activity with the public.
 New York, Toronto, and Melbourne are all great examples of cities increasing transparency through Open Data.
 Having recently visited the great city of New Orleans for Tableau Conference 2018, I wanted to further explore some of this publicly available data.
 I decided to look at 311 calls placed in the last six years.
 311 calls represent minor problems the citizens of the city want fixed.

 When I connect to the data in Tableau, I can easily build a map of all 311 calls using the latitude and longitude fields in the dataset.

-With heatmaps, spatial concentrations are instantly recognisable.
+With heatmaps, spatial concentrations are instantly recognizable.
 Differences are obvious when comparing 311 issue types or any categorical data.
 Simply change the mark type to Density and compare for yourself.

 Analytics has changed the way businesses operate.
 One of the most publicly visible applications of analytics comes from the world of sport.
-Almost every sport is exploring spatial patterns of shots, goals, defences and player movement, with teams looking for a competitive edge.
-Basketball is one sport that produces a lot of data, and it can be difficult to discover patterns.
+Almost every sport is exploring spatial patterns of shots, goals, defenses, and player movement; with teams looking for a competitive edge.
+Basketball is one sport that produces a lot of data and it can be difficult to discover patterns.
 Here is a view that looks at all the shots attempted in the NBA across a sample of 100 games.